radiantearth/stac-api-spec/fragments/filter/README.md

   Basic CQL conformance classes to apply to the Item Search endpoint (`/search`).
 This class is the correlate of the OAFeat CQL Features
   Filter class that binds Filter and Basic CQL to the Features resource (`/collections/{cid}/items`).

-The implementation **must** support at least one of the "CQL2 Text" or "CQL2 JSON" conformance classes that define the CQL format used in the filter parameter:
+The implementation **must** support at least one of the "CQL Text" or "CQL JSON" conformance classes that define the CQL format used in the filter parameter:

-- CQL2 Text (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:cql-text`) defines that the CQL2 Text format is supported by Item Search
+- CQL Text (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:cql-text`) defines that the CQL Text format is supported by Item Search
 - CQL JSON (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:cql-json`) defines that the CQL JSON format is supported by Item Search

 If both are advertised as being supported, it is only required that both be supported for GET query parameters, and that only that CQL JSON be supported for POST JSON requests.
-It is recommended that clients use CQL2 Text in GET requests and CQL JSON in POST requests.
+It is recommended that clients use CQL Text in GET requests and CQL JSON in POST requests.

 For additional capabilities, the following classes can be implemented: